andypiper/andypiper/README.md

 ### Hello! 👋🏻

 I'm Andy.
-You can mostly find me on [Twitter](https://twitter.com/andypiper), where I work on the [Developer Relations team](https://twitter.com/twitterdev).
+You can mostly find me on [Twitter](https://twitter.com/andypiper), where I work on the [Developer Relations team](https://twitter.com/twitterdev) - I'm currently leading some work on new features for the developer platform.

 - 💻 Check out [our code samples on GitHub](https://github.com/twitterdev)!